All Episodes

 Donald Trump is the nominee.

-Some people say he's not religious enough because you're not know much about the Bible.
+Some people say he's not religious enough because he don't know much about the Bible.

 Well, he probably fits in about 98% of the other people in the United States.

-As the guy from Liberty University said, We're not electing a Pope, we're not electing a national preacher.
+As the guy from Liberty University said, we're not electing a Pope and we're not electing a national preacher.

 We're electing a businessman who hopefully can take this country and turn around a little bit.

-Well, I I wanna I just want to pick up on something.
+Well, I just want to pick up on something.

 Well, you're right.

-Meanwhile, by the way, at the northern border, they're wrecking in some of the cross border communities uh a little north ahead between New Hampshire and Quebec and Maine and Quebec.
+Meanwhile, by the way, at the northern border, they're wrecking in some of the cross-border communities a little north of here between New Hampshire and Quebec and Maine and Quebec.

-Uh they're absolutely uh wrecking uh life because uh the there's a street uh about an uh little ways north of here, uh Noosa in Quebec, which is uh Canada Street in Vermont, and the north side is Canada and the southern side is America, and if you cross the street to visit your neighbor and you don't check in take the trouble of checking in at a border post, you get a five thousand dollar fine and up to two years in jail.
+And if you cross the street to visit your neighbor and you don't check in, take the trouble of checking in at a border post first, you get a $5,000 fine and up to two years in jail.

 There's nothing principled.

-There's uh there's actually nothing principled about telling one people people one thing in election years and then screwing them over in the off years.
+There's actually nothing principled about telling one people one thing in election years and then screwing them over in the off years.

-That's that's that's what the principles of a lot of these uh never Trump guys are.
+That's what the principles of a lot of these never Trump guys are.

-And I'm sorry, but princi the word principle has to have some real word meaning.
+And I'm sorry, but the word principle has to have some real word meaning.

 It's not an abstraction.

-You're not a monk in a monastery uh who's taken a vow of silence and is living with his principles on a mountain top in Tibet somewhere.
+You're not a monk in a monastery who's taken a vow of silence and is living with his principles on a mountaintop in Tibet somewhere.

-You're someone uh who uh who is supposed to be living to those principles and the the sense of betrayal, the sense of betrayal that uh large numbers of people feel uh over watching the debt spiral up spiral up, thanks to both Democrats and Republicans, to watch Republicans sign on to some of these absolutely vile bills.
+And the sense of betrayal, the sense of betrayal that large numbers of people feel over watching the debt spiral up, spiral up, thanks to both Democrats and Republicans, to watch Republicans sign on to some of these absolutely vile bills.

-You have a corrupt revenue agency, and the corrupt revenue agency is ref targets is basically the uh the the the hardcore punishers of the of the Democrat one party state, and it's the Republican Congress that votes to give that corrupt revenue agency the power to take people's passports away from them.
+You have a corrupt revenue agency, and the corrupt revenue agency targets, is basically the hardcore punishers of the Democrat one-party state, and it's the Republican Congress that votes to give that corrupt revenue agency the power to take people's passports away from them.

 There's nothing principled.

-There's th these people who've sort of gone along with that, gone along with all of this stuff.
+These people have sort of gone along with that, gone along with all of this stuff.

-And then they suddenly suddenly get an attack of the principles, an attack of the principles.
+And then they suddenly get an attack of the principles, an attack of the principles.

 Sorry, I pass.

-And w and and w we will we will come back to to this, John.
+And we will come back to this, John.

 We're not actually doing it.